-Wild burro populations would continue to increase above the AML established in the RMP, consuming more than allocated for them.
-Because wild burros compete directly with livestock for resources, there is the potential for authorized livestock to be reduced in line with forage availability, which could impact permittees and result in long-term changes in grazing
+The wild burro population would continue to increase above the AML established in the RMP, consuming more water and forage resources than allocated for them.
+Because wild burros compete directly with livestock for resources, there is the potential for authorized livestock to be reduced in line with forage availability, which could impact permittees and result in long-term changes in grazing management.

-3.3.3.
+3.3.2.
 Issue 2.
-How would removal of wild burros affect rangeland health/vegetation?
+How would gathering and removal of wild burros affect rangeland health/vegetation?

 To achieve desired conditions on the public lands, the BLM uses rangeland health standards and guidelines.
 Standards describe specific conditions needed for public land health, such as the presence of streambank vegetation and adequate canopy and ground cover.
 Guidelines are the management techniques designed to achieve or maintain healthy public lands, as defined by the standards.
-The rangeland health assessment was completed on the Robbers Roost grazing allotment within the gather area prior to the 2006 permit renewal.
+Rangeland health assessments were completed on the Robbers Roost grazing allotment prior to the 2006 permit renewal.
 Nested frequencies, utilization, rangeland health assessments, actual use, precipitation, etc., were utilized to determine whether BLM Utah's Standards and Guidelines for Rangeland Health were being achieved.
 The Allotment was determined to be functioning at risk due to livestock use in Riparian Areas.
 Rangeland Health standards were not being met due to the impacts of livestock grazing on wetland/riparian areas.